akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I did my duty, sire.”

 “You did more than your duty.
 You did what a man does for another man.”
-He leaned back.
+He leant back.
 “My father rewarded you with silver.
 I have rewarded you with a son-in-law.
 I hope you find the latter more useful.”

 Harold’s eyes crinkled.
 “The silver was easier to train.”